 Follow this guide to enable Concurrent Calls on older Flows.

-Manually Ending an Execution
+Explicitly Ending an Execution

 To find stuck Executions in Twilio Console, filter your Execution logs to view only Active Executions.
 Stop any Executions that are obviously too old, typically those that were created more than 4 hours earlier.